Laura Marling: Personal life

 Marling was in a relationship with Noah and the Whale singer/guitarist Charlie Fink until 2008.
 She also dated Marcus Mumford of Mumford & Sons until late 2010.
 She moved to Silver Lake in Los Angeles, California, in 2013, before relocating to London in December 2014, after purchasing her first home.
 In September 2013, Marling explained: "I am a solitary person but I love people, I'm not a misanthrope.
 I like the idea of speaking only when it's strictly necessary.
 The closest I ever feel to people is in shared experience.
 I'm still exploring that, I don't know where it's going to lead me."

 As of 2020, she resides in Stoke Newington in London with her boyfriend, musician George Jephson, whom she met after returning to England after living in Los Angeles, and her older sister.
 In 2020, Marling was enrolled in a master's degree program in psychoanalysis.
 In February 2023, Marling announced, via Instagram, that she had given birth to a daughter.
 Her daughter, Maudie, was born at home "by accident" due to Marling's midwives stopping at her home for check-up.
 In November 2024, Marling announced, via her newsletter, that she was pregnant with her second child.
+In December 2025, Marling announced the birth of her son.

 She completed her master's degree in psychoanalysis in 2024 and is a full-time stay-at-home mother, in addition to her career as a singer-songwriter.
 Her boyfriend owns a restaurant specialising in charcuterie in East London.
 Marling was previously a vegan but is a vegetarian as of 2024.
 In a 2024 interview with The Times, Marling described the initial five-album record deal she signed as a teenager as "dreadful"; neither she nor her daughter own the rights to her first five albums, which Marling further explained is "devastating".